MG Software.

 What is the verdict on Docker Compose vs Kubernetes?

-Docker Compose and Kubernetes serve fundamentally different needs.
-Docker Compose is the perfect choice for local development and simple single-host deployments.
-It is quick to set up and requires minimal knowledge.
-Kubernetes is designed for production at scale, offering auto-scaling, self-healing, and advanced networking that Docker Compose cannot provide.
+Docker Compose and Kubernetes serve fundamentally different needs and scale levels in the container ecosystem.
+Docker Compose is the perfect choice for local development, CI/CD test environments and simple single-host production deployments.
+It can be set up within minutes and requires minimal DevOps knowledge.
+Kubernetes is designed for production at scale and offers auto-scaling, self-healing, rolling updates and advanced networking functionality that Docker Compose cannot provide.
+The operational overhead of Kubernetes is significant, however, and only justified with real scaling requirements.
 Most teams start with Docker Compose in development and migrate to Kubernetes when production requirements demand it.
-They are not competitors but complement each other.
+They are not competitors but complement each other in the modern development ecosystem.

 Which option does MG Software recommend?

-At MG Software, we use Docker Compose for all local development environments.
-Every developer can start a complete stack with a single command, including database, cache, and application services.
-For production deployments, we evaluate per project whether Kubernetes is necessary.
-Smaller projects are deployed with Docker Compose on a managed server, while complex applications with scaling requirements run on Kubernetes.
-We advise clients not to migrate to Kubernetes too early.
-The operational overhead is significant and only justified when facing real production scaling needs.
+At MG Software, we use Docker Compose for all local development environments in our Next.js/Supabase stack.
+Every developer can start a complete stack with docker compose up including PostgreSQL database, Redis cache and application services.
+For production, we primarily use managed platforms like Vercel and Supabase that eliminate container orchestration complexity.
+When clients need custom hosting, we evaluate per project whether Kubernetes is necessary.
+Smaller projects are deployed with Docker Compose on a managed VPS, while complex applications with scaling requirements run on managed Kubernetes (EKS, GKE or AKS).
+We explicitly advise clients not to migrate to Kubernetes too early.

 Migrating: what to consider?